VR’s Biggest Problem and How We Could (Maybe) Solve It

 It only sees fast movement (high temporal frequency)

 It won’t see things that are moving very slowly.
 We can intuitively experience this when animations stop feeling fluid when we go below around 10 frames per second.
-Movement below a certain speed doesn’t register that strongly.
+Movement below a certain speed doesn’t register as strongly.

 We ran some unofficial tests in VR and, yeah, very slow movement doesn’t really cause motion sickness.
 Neither does insanely fast movement or movement over a very short period of time.